aoyin1106/VG101/Assignment 2/README.txt

 Ex.6 - Basics on functions

 Input format:
-    Day of the month, month, century year
+    Day of the month, month, century year.
 Output format:
-    Day of the week
+    Day of the week.

 Example input:
     Day = Ex6_zeller(30,5,2018)